 Pest Control That Doesn’t Involve Chemical Warfare

-If you do get an infestation, neem oil and insecticidal soap are organic options that actually work.
-They’re not as immediately dramatic as chemical pesticides, but they get the job done without poisoning everything in sight.
+If you do get an infestation, neem oil and insecticidal soap are solid organic options.

 Making Your Garden a Pollinator Magnet